robertsparkes/raman-fitting-pvc/README.md

 developed to specifically fit Raman spectra from PVC plastic formulations

-The main script, **raman-fitting-pvc.sh** analyses Raman spectra of a PVC mixture fitting the sample data against defined Voigt peaks of four standards, plus a linear background.
+The main script, **raman-fitting-pvc.sh** analyses Raman spectra of a PVC mixture fitting the sample data against defined Voigt peaks of four standards, plus a background.
 Other scripts in this repository are for pre-processing the data and generating required files in the working directory.

 ## Requirements